-As copper alloys were developed, the Copper Development Association (CDA) established a numbering system based on composition of each alloy.
+As copper alloys were developed, the Copper Development Association (CDA) established a numbering system based on the composition of each alloy.
 These numbers were then adopted by the SAE and ASTM (who added an additional two digits to the codes) and are used to identify various copper alloys.
 Below is a breakdown of the copper grade numbering system to help you understand copper alloys and the characteristics of each series.

 C100 Series (Coppers)